 The first thing you need to do is teach your kids about the potential effects of people continuing to live their current lifestyles – including your own family.
 Appeal to their imaginations and intelligence with well-reasoned, concrete examples.

-One of the best ways to get children to understand your message is to draw clear connections between cause and effect.
+One of the best ways to get your children to help in environment protection is to draw clear connections between cause and effect.
 The simple act of opening up a dialogue with your children will help them become more environmentally-friendly now and later in life, because your willing entry into the topic will make it an acceptable point of discussion for your children.

 Start off by talking to your children about the amount of energy that is wasted every day from actions like leaving the lights on when you leave the house or leaving an electronic device plugged into an outlet at all times.
 (If you are discussing this with older children who value their allowances or are old enough to start their first job, you may also want to mention how much money this can cost you – and them – in energy bills each month.)